confluentinc/ksql/docs/how-to-guides/query-structured-data.md

 ## Context

 You have events that contain structured data types like structs, maps, and arrays.
 You want to write them to ksqlDB and read their inner contents with queries.
-Because ksqlDB represents events as a flat series of columns, you need a bit of syntax to work with these data types.
+Because ksqlDB represents each event as a row with a flat series of columns, you need a bit of syntax to work with these data types.
 This is sometimes called "destructuring".

 ## In action